How To Keep Your House Clean With a Dog

 Keep them clean

 Try to give your dog a regular brush to remove loose hairs.
-A de-shedding tool will be your new best friend.
+A de-shedding tool can be useful for heavy shedders.
 If you’re not up for the challenge, you don’t have time, or your dog requires a bit more grooming, you can always pay for a professional pamper.

 Stock up on lint rollers